 As befitting his crew of terrifying zombies, Jack Daw has split his focus and now serves the Resurrectionists as well as the Outcasts.
 He has also shifted back towards his original roots: he only has six wounds, but each time he suffers damage, he can discard a card to reduce that damage to 1.
 Similarly, whenever a model in his Crew would draw cards, he can instead heal damage.
 The Tormented takes full of advantage of his ability to attach Curse Upgrades to enemy models with their Torment Ability, which allows them to draw a card by damaging enemy models with Upgrades.

 No one forgets their first sight of the Hanging Tree.

 Everyone who crosses through the Breach can see it, where hanged men drift in the wind right in view from the train station.
-At the top of the Tree, beyond the reach of any man, hung Jack Daw.
-There are many legends of this mysterious corpse, which had been present since the reopening of the Breach.
+For years, at the top of the tree, beyond the reach of any man, a man named Jack Daw hung.